blabla1337/skf-flask/skf/markdown/code_examples/java/16-code_example--SQL_Query--.md

         /*
         Set counter; if counter hits 3 the user's session must terminated.
-        After 3 session terminations, the user's acount must be blocked */
+        After 3 session terminations, the user's account must be blocked */
         counter++;
         if(counter > 2 ){